nosnoc/.github/profile/README.md

 # Welcome to `nosnoc`
 The `nosnoc` organization focuses on nonsmooth optimization, with a primary focus on optimal control of nonsmooth dynamical systems.
-We also maintain several tailored solver for solving optimization with complementarity constraints.
+We also maintain several tailored solvers for solving optimization with complementarity constraints.

 ## Packages
 We currently maintain the following packages:
 - `nosnoc`: The namesake project.
-It contains tools for modeling and solving optimal control problems whose dynamics have a discontinous right hand side:
+It contains tools for modeling and solving optimal control problems with hybrid systems, including:
   - Piecewise Smooth Systems: Systems whose dynamics exhibit state based switches in dynamics.
 We support primarily Filippov systems but also more generically systems with Heaviside step functions on the right hand side.
-  - Complementarity Lagrangian Systems: Complementarity based formulations of rigid body dynamics, both in 2d and 3d.
+  - Complementarity Lagrangian Systems: Complementarity based formulations of rigid body dynamics, both in 2D and 3D.
   - Constrained Dynamical Systems: Systems whose dynamics are constrained to a (possibly time-varying) set in the full statespace.
 These include Projected Dynamical Systems and their variants, as well as First-order Moreau Sweeping Processes.

   This package is written in Matlab using `CasADi` for modeling and automatic differentiation.